 If you inherit money, you are legally obligated to report it to Medicaid.
 Depending on the amount of the inheritance and your current level of income and assets, an inheritance can cause you to lose your Medicaid coverage.
 On the other hand, if you inherit money and do not report it, you will be required to pay Medicaid back for the services and benefits that were provided during any period of ineligibility.

 When a Medicaid recipient receives an inheritance, it is counted as income in the month that it is received.
 This means, more likely than not, a Medicaid recipient will be over the income limit for the month, and he / she will not be Medicaid eligible during that specific month.
-(In most states, the income limit for an individual for long-term care Medicaid is $2,313 / month.
+(In most states, the income limit for an individual for long-term care Medicaid is $2,523 / month in 2022.
 To see income limits by state and programs, click here).

 The following month, any remaining inheritance is counted as an asset.
 Remember, for eligibility purposes, Medicaid also has an asset limit.
 Not only must a Medicaid applicant meet this asset limit in order to qualify for benefits, he / she must maintain his / her assets at, or below, this level.
 (In most states, the asset limit is $2,000 for a single applicant.
 To see state specific asset limits, click here).